-Administrative depreciation expense decreased by 6 percent in the first quarter of 2017 compared to the same period of 2016.
-There was limited capital spending relating to administrative assets and therefore depreciation declined from the prior year.
+Administrative depreciation expense decreased by 79 percent in the first quarter of 2017 compared to the same period of 2016.
+There was limited capital spending during the period relating to administrative assets and therefore depreciation declined from the prior year.
+Depreciation will increase in future quarters as the Company has relocated its head office during Q3 2017 and will be investing in new administrative equipment.